-Taxation and Insurance
+Tax and Insurance

-Like Japanese citizens, all foreign residents must pay taxes.
+Main Types of TaxationLike Japanese citizens, all international residents must pay taxes.
 There are two major tax groups, one is national taxes, and the other is local (Municipal and Prefectural) taxes.

-★ National taxes: Income tax, alcohol tax, consumption tax, etc.
+- ・National taxes: Income tax, Alcohol tax, Consumption tax, etc.

-The national government has imposed a tax on individuals’ income.
-This tax is calculated from your remaining annual income after allowable deductions are made, and then multiplied by a certain percentage.
-If you are employed by a company, your income tax is automatically deducted from your paycheck.
+Income tax (National)The national government imposes a tax on individuals’ income.
+It is calculated from your annual income by deducting allowances from it and multiplying it by the tax rate.
+If you are employed by a company, your income tax is automatically deducted from your paycheck monthly.

-There is an 8%～10% consumption tax imposed on the purchase of all products and services.
+Consumption tax (Including local consumption tax)8-10% consumption tax is imposed on the purchase of all products and services.
 Consumption tax included in prices are called Uchizei (内税) and one not included in prices are called Sotozei (外税).

-Automobile TaxesThe term “automobile” includes all passenger cars, trucks and buses, etc. For the purchase of automobiles, you must pay Jidosha-zei (Automobile tax), Jidosha-shutoku-zei (Automobile acquisition tax), Jidosha-Juryo-zei (motor vehicle weight tax) and consumption tax.
-Jidosha-zei must be paid by those who own car as of April 1, every year.
-Jidosha-Juryo-zei must be paid at the time of the automobile is inspected.
+Automobile TaxesThe term “automobile” includes cars, trucks and buses, etc. Those taxes include Automobile tax (Jidosha-zei), Vehicle Weight tax (Jidosha-Juryo-zei) and Consumption tax.
+Automobile Tax is imposed on those who own a car as of April 1, every year.
+Vehicle Weight tax must be paid at the time when the automobile is inspected.

-Those who own a motor vehicle classified as a light vehicle must pay the Light Automobile Tax on April 1 of every year.
-Light vehicles include any light weight car, motorcycle, scooter, motorized bicycle, etc.
+Light Vehicle Tax (Municipal Tax)Those who own a motor vehicle classified as a light vehicle as of April 1, must pay the Light Vehicle Tax every year.
+Light vehicles include any light weight cars, motorcycles, scooters, motorized bicycles, etc.

-This is a municipal tax for lands and houses.
+Fixed Assets Tax (Including City Planning Tax)This is a municipal tax imposed for lands and houses.

 Nenmatsu-chosei / Kakutei-shinkoku

-Every month a fixed amount of income tax is deducted from your salary.
-The total of these monthly deductions that are withheld by your employer and the proper amount of you are required to pay in income tax may not be the same.
-Nenmatsu-chosei is a process that allows for adjustment if there is a difference between these two amounts.
-This adjustment is done by your employer.
+What is Year-end Adjustment (Nenmatsu-chosei)?
+(For Those who Work at a Company)Every month, a fixed amount of income tax is deducted from your salary.
+The total of these monthly deductions and the proper amount of income tax you are required to pay may not be the same.
+Year-end Adjustment is a process that allows an adjustment if there is any difference between these two amounts.
+The adjustment is made by your employer.

-In this system, you calculate your income tax by yourself based on your annual earnings from January 1 to December 31.
-You must file your income tax return for the previous year between February 16 and March 15 at the tax office for your area.
-If the calculated income tax is more than the amount deducted from your monthly payment, you must pay the balance.
-The English version of the income tax return form is available at the local tax office.
-This form can be downloaded from the website of National Tax Agency.
+What is Kakutei-shinkoku or Filing an Income Tax Return?
+(For Self-employed persons, part-time workers, etc.)In this system, you calculate your income tax by yourself based on your annual earnings from January 1 to December 31.
+You must file your income tax return for the previous year between February 16 and March 15 at the tax office for your residence area.
+When you pay your income tax according to the calculation, you must pay it to the tax office.
+The English version of the income tax return form is available at the local tax office, and can be downloaded from the website of National Tax Agency.

 Main Types of Insurance